wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==
+= 3.4.2 =
+* Updated Chosen to 1.4.2
+* Copied Chosen to a custom file to avoid conflict with chosen being loaded outside of WPJM, and to preserve customizations on update.
+* Fixed responsive styling of menu.
+Added more responsive breaks, adjusted the default view so it takes up less room in the WP Admin bar.
+Please leave comments in support if you find any bugs.
+* Improved :hover state styling on Chosen dropdown menu.

 = 3.4.1 =
 * Removed error_log() from main php file.